Idea 2: Solving Problems by Answering Questions#

 But even if the same type of model can be used for both purposes, how one evaluates the model depends entirely on the purpose to which it is being put.
 When answering an Exploratory Question through the interpretation of regression coefficients, the size of the standard errors on the coefficients is critical.
 When making predictions, by contrast, one may not care about the coefficients of a model at all!
 So long as the R-squared is high enough (and other diagnostics seem good), one can simply use the predicted values the regression generates without ever looking “inside the box.”

 As such, there’s no simple mapping between statistical or machine learning methods and the type of questions you aim to answer.
-However, in general, Passive Prediction Questions are most commonly the domain of methods that fall under the label “supervised machine learning,” which encompasses everything from linear regression to neural networks.
+With that said, the study of how to answer Passive Prediction Questions is often referred to as “supervised machine learning.”

 Causal Questions#

-Causal Questions, by contrast, are questions about predicting the effect of actions we may choose to take.
-Causal Questions arise when stakeholders want to do something — buy a Superbowl ad, change how the recommendation engine in their app works, authorize a new prescription drug — but they fear the action they are considering may be costly and not actually work.
+Causal Questions most often arise when a stakeholder wants to do something — buy a Superbowl ad, change how a recommendation engine works, authorize a new medical device — but they fear the action they are considering might be costly and not actually work.
 In these situations, stakeholders will often turn to a data scientist in the hope that the scientist can “de-risk” the stakeholder’s decision by providing guidance on the likely effect of the action before the action is undertaken at full scale.

 Causal Questions, therefore, take the form of “What is the effect of an action X on an outcome Y?”—or more usefully, “If I do X, how will Y change?”.
 Nearly anything can take the place of X and Y in this formulation: X could be something small, like changing the design of a website, or something big, like giving a patient a new drug or changing a government regulation.
 Y, similarly, could be anything from “how long users stay on my website” or “how likely are users to buy something at my store” to “what is the probability that the patient survives”.